 “Invest in yourself.
 Your career is the engine of your wealth.” – Paul Clitheroe

-Also,a young person,starting a career,having no major obligations and incurring only nominal expenses can afford to save a fairly big amount out of his earnings.
+Now, if you are a young person, starting a career, having no major obligations and incurring only nominal expenses.
+You can afford to save a fairly big amount out of your earnings.

 At a young age,you can anyways increase your risk appetite and widen your investment horizon.Consider a person in his late 30s or early 40s :Will he be able to take as much risk while investing as a 20–22 year old person can take ?

-So,here is a complete list of important points that you should keep in mind before investing your money or you can simply state them as the “INVESTMENT BASICS” that you should be aware of while investing.
+So, here is a complete list of important points that you should keep in mind before investing your money.
+You can simply state them as the “INVESTMENT BASICS” that you should be aware of while investing.

 Learn the following 10 Investment basics that will surely help you in a smooth Investment journey.